FirebirdSQL/jaybird/README.md

 - [Release notes](src/documentation/release_notes.md)
 - [How to contribute](CONTRIBUTING.md)

+## License

+Jaybird is licensed under LGPL 2.1 or later, with extension interfaces licensed under the BSD 3-clause.
+See source headers for the specific license.

+`SPDX-License-Identifier: LGPL-2.1-or-later AND BSD-3-Clause`

 ## Sponsors

 The Firebird JDBC team would like to thank YourKit for providing licenses to their [YourKit Java Profiler](https://www.yourkit.com/java/profiler/).